Furniture Brands International: International Shoe Company

 Jackson Johnson became president of International Shoe Company, succeeded in 1915 by his brother Oscar, who died in 1916.
 Frank Rand took over as president.
 Jackson Johnson remained chairman until he died in 1929.
 The company became known for quality shoes at low to moderate prices.
 World War I resulted in significant demand for military footwear.

 International Shoe Company incorporated in Delaware March 16, 1921.
 At the time the company had 32 factories in Missouri, Illinois, and Kentucky and had just bought a tannery business, Kistler, Lesh & Co.
 Also that year, the company bought W.H.
 McElwaine Company of Boston, with about 5,000 workers and numerous operations in New Hampshire.
 The company was doing well but was unionized, while International Shoe was not.
 A recession caused McElwaine to propose wage cuts, which caused United Shoe Workers to call for a strike.
 The sale, intended as a solution to this problem, resulted in a Federal Trade Commission challenge under the Clayton Antitrust Act.
 The Supreme Court ruled in 1930 that the merger could take place.
 Without a union, workers had to grudgingly accept the inevitable layoffs and wage reductions which kept the company profitable.
-The company found itself in the Supreme Court again in 1945, where its practice of soliciting in-person offers and fulfilling them in a state separate from its retail locations was the subject of a landmark case taught in law schools across the country.
+The company found itself in the Supreme Court again in 1945.
+Its practice of soliciting in-person offers and fulfilling them in a state separate from its retail locations was the subject of a landmark case, International Shoe Co. v.
+Washington, that came to be taught in law schools across the country.